-The Creators served as this between Might and Magic I and V, but might have been retconned out by VI - in the early games, they were an enemy race to the Ancients, stated to be evil and of fairly equal power to the Ancients (who created both the Big Bad, the Big Good, and the worlds the games take place on), but with absolutely no relation to the games whatsoever except possibly the war with them being the reasons the Ancients doesn't put more effort into correcting the Sheltem situation.
+The Creators served as this between I and V, but might have been retconned out by VI - in the early games, they were an enemy race to the Ancients, stated to be evil and of fairly equal power to the Ancients (who created both the Big Bad, the Big Good, and the worlds the games take place on), but with absolutely no relation to the games whatsoever except possibly the war with them being the reasons the Ancients doesn't put more effort into correcting the Sheltem situation.
 The exposition of the backstory in VI contradicts their existence, or at least the war with them, however.

-Dracula also plays this role in Curse Of Darkness, with most the game being about his resurrection.
+Dracula also plays this role in Curse of Darkness, with most the game being about his resurrection.

 In Sly Cooper and the Thievius Raccoonus game, the Big Bad is a mechanical owl named Clockwerk.
 But in the second game Clockwerk becomes the Bigger Bad because he is now destroyed, shut down, and seperated into several pieces, but still a very dangerous potential threat if he were to be rebuilt.
 Most of the bad guys are just using pieces of Clockwerk for their own small-time schemes, until it becomes clear that Arpeggio intends to fully rebuild Clockwerk to take Clockwerk's body for himself so that he can be immortal.
 Then his protege Neyla backstabs him and takes Clockwerk's body for herself.